OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 >**Note:** Add-in catalogs on SharePoint do not support add-in features that are implemented in the VersionOverrides node of the [add-in manifest](../overview/add-in-manifests.md).

+SharePoint catalogs are not supported for Office 2016 for Mac.
+To deploy Office Add-ins to Mac clients, you must submit them to the  [Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).

 ## To set up an add-in catalog on SharePoint

 1. Browse to the  **Central Administration Site** ( **Start** > **All Programs** > **Microsoft SharePoint 2013 Products** > **SharePoint 2013 Central Administration**).